adrianyau/SQL-Final-Project/README.md

 - Ambiguity of questions being asked to answer as it depends on our individual responses and the validity of our reasoning to the audience.
 - Putting the lectures and modules learned daily to use from the Bootcamp to simulate real-life practices that could potentially involve in tackling on an enormous dataset.
 - Getting used to reading the error messages flagged by pgAdmin 4 and understand what they mean.
 - Figuring out how to input SQL code in proper sequence to get the data output.
-With long lists of code, it can be difficult to pin down data entry mistakes and typos.
+With long lists of code, it can be tedious to pin down data entry mistakes and typos.

 ## Future Goals
 - Better use of time and efficiencies to gather, sort, and obtain the results under time constraint.